Updates on the Wass trip to VT

 We ended the day with kid-made board games, design magazine reviewing, and some more Mario Kart.
 Lots of fun was had in Texas with family and we’re going to miss them.

 Back on the road again.
-No one was really excited to leave Texas and family this morning.
+No one was really excited to leave Texas and our family this morning.
 We had a great time visiting family we hadn’t seen in 4-10 years (depending on which one of us you’re asking).
 Fortunately, the drive today was another smooth day on the road.
-The worst of it was the humidity and pack of air conditioning in the truck.
-Yogi and Lola started out with me in the cab and switched a couple hours in to the Prius.
-Funny how this u-haul truck makes the Prius seem like a luxury vehicle with its smooth ride, technology upgrades, and climate control.
+The worst of it was the humidity and lack of air conditioning in the truck.
+Yogi and Lola started out with me in the cab and switched a couple of hours in to the Prius.
+It is funny how this U-haul truck makes the Prius seem like a luxury vehicle with its smooth ride, technology upgrades, and climate control.

 In Arkansas, we stopped and walked Spud.
 He’s been doing surprisingly well on the road.
 He was our number one concern heading into the trip.
 The only other experience we had with Spud in the car was taking him to the vet.
 After being force-driven across the entirety of the US, I think he’s getting used to being in the car.
 I guess there’s always a solution. 😉

 Arkansas was a nice change of scenery.
 Texas was flat, dry, and dusty.
 Arkansas had slightly more terrain variation and a lot more water and greenery.
 Our travel days are getting shorter on this leg of the trip and we were only in the car for a total of 9 hours today.
 It was nicely odd to get to the hotel and have time to unwind.

 There had to be one hard day, right?
 Today was that day.